Oglesbee History, Family Crest & Coats of Arms

-Where did the Scottish Oglesbee family come from?
-What is the Scottish Oglesbee family crest and coat of arms?
-When did the Oglesbee family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Oglesbee family history?The annals of Scottish history reveal that Oglesbee was first used as a name by descendants of the Pictish tribe of ancient Scotland.
+The annals of Scottish history reveal that Oglesbee was first used as a name by descendants of the Pictish tribe of ancient Scotland.
 The Oglesbee family lived in the county of Angus near Glamis.
 Although Bishop Leslie, a noted historian during the time of Mary Queen of Scots, lists the Ogilvies as being derived from the Border Country in the vicinity of Kelso, serious question must be made of the authenticity of the statement.

 During the Middle Ages, there was no basic set of rules and scribes wrote according to sound.
 The correct spelling of Scottish names were further compromised after many haphazard translations from Gaelic to English and back.
 Spelling variations of the name Oglesbee include Ogilvie, Ogilvy, Oguilvie, Ogilby, Ogleby and many more.

-Another 193 words (14 lines of text) are included under the topic Early Oglesbee Notables in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) are included under the topic Early Oglesbee Notables in all our PDF Extended History products and printed products wherever possible.

 Scots left their country by the thousands to travel to Australia and North America.
 Desperate for freedom and an opportunity to fend for themselves, many paid huge fees and suffered under terrible conditions on long voyages.
 Still, for those who made the trip, freedom and opportunity awaited.
 In North America, many fought their old English oppressors in the American War of Independence.
 In recent years, Scottish heritage has been an increasingly important topic, as Clan societies and other organizations have renewed people's interest in their history.
 An examination of passenger and immigration lists shows many early settlers bearing the name of Oglesbee: